A LEGACY OF ADVOCACY

 2016

-By 2016 Reeta had written, recorded and produced their own debut solo album.
-The album sampled Hindi film vinyl from the ’60s and ’70s.
+By 2016 Reeta had written, recorded and produced their debut solo album.
+The album sampled Bollywood film vinyl from the ’60s and ’70s.
 Reeta pitch-shifted their own vocals to create gender-bending same-sex love songs with Bollywood protagonists and fused these with London beats.

 Reeta began using the alias ‘LOIAL’ as a reference to their surname and the heritage they were now reimagining after separation from their family of origin and subsequent loss of access to their culture.
 The name LOIAL (pronounced ‘loyal’) conveyed their loyalty to their cultural roots and personal exploration of this through their art.
 The LOIAL identity was one of a gender-fluid deity with striking visuals and a backdrop of live animations that supported their sound.